“I’m really worried about my mom. She keeps falling down, and I don’t know what to do.”

 Reminders Reduce the Risk of Falls

-Simple reminders that make walking safer which can decrease a person’s risk of falling.
+Simple reminders that make walking safer can decrease a person’s risk of falling.
 If your loved one has balance challenges or gets tired quickly when walking, suggest the use of a cane or walker for support.
-Discuss this option with your loved one’s doctor and consider enlisting the help of a physical therapist to assess the need and value of this equipment, as well as teach proper usage.
+Discuss this option with your loved one’s doctor and consider enlisting the help of a physical therapist to assess the need and value of this equipment.
+A physical therapist also teaches proper usage which is essential for safety.
 Purchase shoes with non-slip soles.
 Encourage your loved one to wear them even indoors.
-Replace shoelaces that tie with elastic ones that don’t come undone.
+Replace shoelaces that tie with elastic ones that do not require tying.
 Allow plenty of time for activities that involve walking, bending or moving from a sitting to standing or laying down to sitting position.

 If remembering these steps is challenging for the senior or they need more support with daily activities, consider hiring a professional caregiver as part of the solution.